schnetzi/spin-template-wordpress/README.md

 - Different versions of PHP selectable (8.4, 8.3, 8.2)
 - MariaDb
+- Redis for improved WP performance
+- Github Actions for automatic deployments
+- Spin features for provision and deploy in minutes

 ## Default configuration
 To use this template, you must have [Spin](https://serversideup.net/open-source/spin/docs) installed.